© Crown copyright 2021

 - your fostering service provider

-HM Revenue and Customs (HMRC) will treat you as not making a profit or loss for the year, so you don’t pay tax or Class 4 National Insurance on your caring income.
+HMRC will treat you as not making a profit or loss for the year, so you do not pay tax or Class 4 National Insurance on your caring income.

 You should fill in a tax return and claim qualifying care relief on the ‘Self-employment (short)’ pages.